 In October 2001, AVANT granted DynPort Vaccine Company LLC (DVC) a license for exclusive rights to use certain components of AVANT's vaccine technology.
 In October 2002, DVC announced the initiation of a Phase I clinical trial of a new injectable recombinant anthrax vaccine in approximately 70 volunteers.
 The vaccine candidate consists of a highly purified protein - Protective Antigen - derived from the anthrax bacterium using recombinant technology and advance production processes licensed from AVANT.
 DVC hopes this vaccine will offer a safe, effective product to support the country's need for a new-generation anthrax vaccine.
-The Phase I trial is being conducted at the Walter Reed Army Institute of Research (WRAIR) in conjunction with the Henry M. Jackson Foundation.
+The Phase I trial is being conducted at WRAIR in conjunction with the Henry M. Jackson Foundation.
 The study will evaluate tolerability, safety and immunogenicity of DVC's new vaccine being developed for the U.S. Department of Defense (DoD) through the Joint Vaccine Acquisition Program (JVAP).
+In June 2003, AVANT was awarded a subcontract by DVC, in the amount of \$344,000, which covers stability testing of DVC's injectable anthrax vaccine.

 In July 2002, AVANT was awarded a Phase I Small Business Innovation Research (SBIR) grant to support the development of the Company's oral, single-dose bacterial vectors to immunize people against anthrax.
 Vaccine delivery using live, attenuated bacteria is particularly well suited for situations where ease of administration and rapid onset of immunity are required, such as for protection against biological warfare agents.
-The NIAID of the NIH awarded this Live Attenuated Vaccines Against Anthrax grant, which provides approximately \$125,000 in funding to AVANT over a twelve-month period.
+The NIAID of the NIH awarded this Live Attenuated Vaccines Against Anthrax grant, which provides approximately \$125,000 in funding to AVANT.

 Further, in January 2003, AVANT was awarded a subcontract to develop for the U.S. Department of Defense an oral combination vaccine against anthrax and plague using AVANT's proprietary vaccine technologies.
 AVANT executed this initial subcontract with DynPort Vaccine Company LLC (DVC) and will be reimbursed on a time and materials basis for vaccine development research work performed by AVANT in the amount of \$2.5 million.
+In June 2003, AVANT was awarded a second subcontract for approximately \$1.3 million to support preclinical animal testing of vaccine constructs being developed by AVANT for the oral combination vaccine against anthrax and plague.
 AVANT expects to execute additional subcontracts with DVC.
 Under the agreement, AVANT may receive in excess of \$8 million over a two-year period, covering vaccine development through preclinical testing.

-AVANT is leveraging the value of its vaccine technologies into additional markets through key collaborations.
-In addition to our arrangements with DVC and the NIAID to develop new generations of anthrax and plague vaccines using our vectoring technologies and with IVI to bring our bacterial vaccines to developing countries where they are most needed, AVANT has also partnered with Pfizer, who will apply AVANT's vaccine technologies to animal health and human food safety markets.
+AVANT's vaccine technologies to animal health and human food safety markets.
 The Pfizer research programs are making significant progress and in late 2002 we achieved an important milestone, which resulted in a modest payment to AVANT.

 Modern biotechnology offers great potential for bettering health conditions worldwide.
 New vaccine technologies, in particular, can provide avenues to disease prevention and treatment with notable advantages over drugs in terms of patient compliance and cost.
 They also offer strategies to solve global health problems, to protect both civilians and military from biowarfare threats, and to increase the safety of our food supply.
 Our goal is to become a leading developer of innovative vaccines that address health care needs on a global basis.
 In this regard, we have recently completed the acquisition of VitriLife®, a new technology with the potential to reduce manufacturing costs and improve product stability, eliminating the need for vaccine refrigeration.
-With this technology and our Cholera- and Salmonella-vectored delivery technologies, VibrioVecTM and SalmoVecTM, we can now develop a new generation of vaccines that have an ideal product profile: safe, effective, oral, single-dose, rapidly protective and requiring no refrigeration.
+With this technology and our Cholera- and Salmonella-vectored delivery technologies, named VibrioVecTM and SalmoVecTM, we can now develop a new generation of vaccines that have an ideal product profile: safe, effective, oral, single-dose, rapidly protective and requiring no refrigeration.